Presidential vote in Tunisia tests democracy | DW | 15.09.2019

 Polls have opened for a presidential election in Tunisia as it faces economic troubles and terrorist threats.
 It is only the country's second democratic presidential election.

-Tunisians are casting ballots on Sunday in the North African country's second democratic presidential election, with a crowded field of 26 candidates vying to lead the country through high unemployment, poverty and militants attacks.
+Tunisians are casting ballots on Sunday in the North African country's second democratic presidential election, with a crowded field of 26 candidates vying to lead the country through high unemployment, poverty and attacks by militants.

 The election was brought forward by the death of President Beji Caid Essebsi in July.
 The 92-year-old had been Tunisia's first democratically elected president following the 2011 Arab Spring revolt that ousted former dictator Zine El Abidine Ben Ali.